-15.4 In the event that the head of centre decides the centre cannot be opened for scheduled examinations, the relevant awarding body must be informed as soon as possible.
-Awarding bodies will be able to offer advice regarding the alternative arrangements for conducting examinations that may be available and the options for candidates who have not been able to take scheduled examinations.

-15.5 The awarding bodies will designate 'contingency sessions' for examinations, summer 2024.
-This is consistent with the qualification regulators' document Exam system contingency plan: England, Wales and Northern Ireland - www.gov.uk/government/publications/exam-system-contingency-plan-england-wales-and-northern-ireland the impact to a minimum, it is possible that there could be more than one timetable date affected following the disruption, up to and including the last contingency day.
+- 15.4 In the event that the head of centre decides the centre cannot be opened for scheduled examinations, the centre's contingency plan must be invoked, utilising the centre's althernative site(s) and the relevant awarding bodies must be informed as soon as possible.
+Awarding bodies will be able to offer advice regarding the alternative arrangements for conducting examinations that may be available and the options for candidates who have not been able to take scheduled examinations. - 15.5 The awarding bodies will designate 'contingency sessions' for examinations, summer 2025.
+This is consistent with the qualification regulators' document Exam system contingency plan: England, Wales and Northern Ireland www.gov.uk/government/publications/exam-system-contingency-plan-england-wales-and-northern-ireland - 15.6 The designation of 'contingency sessions' within the common examination timetable is in the event of national or significant local disruption to examinations.
+It is part of the awarding bodies' standard contingency planning for examinations. - 15.7 In the event that there is national disruption to a day of examinations in summer 2025, the awarding bodies will liaise with the qualification regulators and government departments to agree the most appropriate option for managing the impact.
+As a last resort the affected examinations will be rescheduled.
+Although every effort would be taken to keep the impact to a minimum, it is possible that there could be more than one timetable date affected following the disruption, up to and including the last contingency day.
 Centres will be alerted if it was agreed to reschedule the examinations and the affected candidates will be expected to make themselves available in such circumstances.
 The decision regarding the re-scheduling of examinations will always rest with the awarding body.
-The centre must conduct the examination on the scheduled date unless instructed to do otherwise by the awarding body.
+The centre must conduct the examination on the scheduled date unless instructed to do otherwise by the awarding body. - 15.8 Where candidates choose not to be available for the rescheduled examination(s) for reasons other than those traditionally covered by special consideration, they will not be eligible for enhanced grading arrangements.
+Centres must therefore ensure candidates and parents are aware of the contingency arrangements so that they may take them into account when making their plans for the summer.
+However, the awarding bodies will not insist upon candidates being available throughout the entire timetable period as a matter of course."